 The comparison of the official version in its different Comvarieties with Xavier's account of the events leading to the capitulation of Asirgarh is of extraordinary interest on official account of the light it throws both on the credibility of our authorities and on the character of Akbar.
-All the three versions. leading authorities, namely, Abu-l Fazl and Faizī Sirhindī edition).
-1 Ogilby erroneously says 'three thousand'.
-2 This remark adds one more to the many proofs that Akbar had definitely renounced the Muhammadan religion.
+All the three versions. leading authorities, namely, Abu-l Fazl and Faizī Sirhindī thousand'.
+2 This remark adds one more to the many proofs that Akbar had definitely renounced the Muhammadan religion. garrison.

 Souls Library, Oxford).
 He does souis Library, Oxtord).
 He does not say a word about pestilence.
 Similarly, Purchas, who used Du Jarric, observes that the fortress was taken by 'golden shot' (Pilgrimes, chap. iv, in Wheeler, Early Travels in India, Calcutta, 1864, p.
-27; or in MacLehose's garrison.
+27; or in MacLehose's edition).